iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/README.md

 # Advanced Tools

-iVP offers some more advanced tools that exceed simple place- and movement of objects.
+iVP offers some more advanced tools that exceed placing and moving of objects of objects.

 With these tools it is possible to